gaganB2/Quarterly-Report/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This will be updated soon!